-Property Repair Systems, who are experts in designing repairs and strength upgrades, with Structural Calculations, are happy to provide a free telephone help line for all queries regarding timber beam improvements and repair.
-Click through and call them if you cannot find your answer on the site.
+Property Repair Systems, who are experts in designing repairs for beam strengthening upgrades with structural calculations, are happy to provide a free telephone help line: 01626 872 650, for all queries regarding timber beam improvements and repair.
+Click through or call them if you cannot find your answer here.

-There are many common problems which can be solved by repairing and strengthening timber beams and joists using a simple technique involving cutting a slot, or slots, along the length to within about 30-40mm of the base and bonding in a High Tensile Reinforcing bar with Structural Epoxy Pouring Grout.
-This is known as a 'modified flitch' design and approximately doubles the bending stiffness of a typical timber.
-This process can be seen in more detail by clicking here .
+There are many problems which can be solved by repairing and strengthening timber beams and joists, the most common technique involves cutting a slot, or slots, along the length of the timber to within about 30-40mm of the base and bonding in a high tensile steel reinforcing bars bonded in with structural epoxy pouring grout.

-Maximum head height in loft conversions, extensions, stairways, alterations and refurbishments can be gained by using smaller, strengthened timbers rather than the specifics section shown in the regulations.
-Structural loading calculations are required to alter the size of the timbers involved and these calculations can be done for you by clicking through to Property Repair Systems.
+- Alterations and Refurbishments – When it comes to loft conversions, extensions, stairways, alterations and refurbishments older and larger beams can cause issues in terms of maximum head heights.
+Regulations state that there should be a minimum head height at certain points within a property such as at the top of stairs, between head height and ceilings etc…..
+In some situations these can be gained or improved by using smaller, strengthened timbers rather than the specifics shown in the regulations or existing timbers.
+Structural loading calculations are required to alter the size of the timbers involved and these calculations can be done for you by clicking here

-A timber beam or joist can simply break, crack or split due to overloading and decay; this too can be repaired and strengthened using this technique.
-Visit Property Repair Systems to find out more.
+- Breaks, Cracks and Splits – A timber beam or joist can simply break, crack or split due to time, overloading and decay; this too can be repaired and strengthened using beam strengthening techniques.
+More information and help on strengthening techniques can be found here

-Cross grain breakage - partial or complete failure, usually across a defect like a knot, often caused by overloading or decay.
+- Breakage Across the Timber Gain – partial or complete failure, usually across a defect like a knot, often caused by overloading or decay

 Upgrading and Repair of a Beam or Joist